tryVital/docs/README.md

 ## Quickstart

-Ensure you have nodejs 18 installed and run `npm install` to get started.
+Ensure you have nodejs 18 installed and run `yarn install` to get started.
-To view the docs locally run `npm start`.
+To view the docs locally run `yarn start`.

 ## Resources